Help keep our prices low: Share with Friends

 About Caravan Tours

-Caravan Tours began as a family run Tour Company back in 1952.
-After more than 65 years, we are now a second-generation tour company based out of Chicago Illinois that offers affordable fully guided tours throughout Canada and the United States, as well as Costa Rica, Guatemala, and Panama.
+Caravan Tours began as a family-run Tour Company back in 1952.
+Celebrating our 70th year in 2022, we are now a second-generation tour company based out of Chicago Illinois that offers affordable fully guided tours throughout Canada and the United States, as well as Costa Rica, Guatemala, and Panama.

-As part of our Canadian Rockies tour, Caravan will also take you on a tour of the very accessible Athabasca Glacier, which is part of Alberta Canada’s Columbia Icefields.
+As part of our Canadian Rockies tour, Caravan will also take you on a tour of the very accessible Athabasca Glacier, which is part of Alberta Canada’s Columbia Icefield.

-If you have any questions about our Caravan Canadian Rockies tour that also includes guided tours of Glacier Park, Waterton Park, Banff, Lake Louise, and Jasper, please call us Toll Free at 1-800-Caravan (227-2826) or:
+To Book a Caravan Tour, or if you have any questions about our Caravan Canadian Rockies tour that also includes guided tours of Glacier Park, Waterton Park, Banff, Lake Louise, and Jasper, please call us.

 Why Travel with Caravan?